Where can I buy Kazoo?

 I’ve seen other magazines sell subscriptions for a few bucks.
 Why is Kazoo pricier?

 Most magazines are paid for through their advertising, and we are not relying on ads.
 So far, we’re also only printing a few thousand issues at a time, which means our per-issue printing costs are significantly higher than what a major publisher would pay.
 Plus, Kazoo will be printed on FSC-certified 100% recycled paper in Vermont, because we’re interested in making the world a better place for our kids.
 Finally, it’s important to us to do our best to pay our contributors—our designers, photographers and illustrators, most of whom are women—fair wages.
 Asking artists to work for free, or “for exposure,” is not how we play.
 We’re just starting out, still working with our tiny team around our kitchen table, and we’re doing our best to put something great into the world.
 Our price is set so we can continue to meet our costs and exist.
-We also want Kazoo to be widely available to all kids of all economic backgrounds, so we’re currently looking into partnering with an organization, who can help us provide donated issues to schools and organizations in underserved communities.
+We also want Kazoo to be widely available to all kids of all economic backgrounds, so we donate 500 copies of every issue to First Book, a not-for-profit which provides reading material to children in need.

 What about advertising?